Skip to content

 Illustration of electronic logic gate symbols.

-A truth table is used in Boolean algebra to show all possible values of a logical expression.
+A truth table is used in Boolean algebra to display all possible input and output values of a logical expression.

 Output comparison of 2-input logic gates: